 In mild TBI (mTBI), imaging demonstrates normal brain structures.
 If loss of consciousness occurs, it lasts less than 30 minutes.
 Alteration of mental status, including feeling dazed, confused, and disoriented, lasts for up to 24 hours.
 Post-traumatic amnesia, the inability to reliably form new memories, also lasts up to 1 day.
 GCS scores range from 13 to 15.1

 Forces causing mTBI can result from several mechanisms.
 Direct blows occur when the head forcibly hits an object or when an object hits the head.
 Acceleration and deceleration forces, which can occur with or without actual contact between the head and an object, result when the head moves rapidly quickly in one or more directions.
-A foreign body can penetrate the brain.
 Lastly, blast-related injuries are caused by transmission of force, via pressure waves accompanying blasts, to and through the brain.1

 Epidemiology including risk factors and primary prevention

-The Defense and Veterans Brain Injury Center estimates that more than 414,000 TBIs occurred among U.S. Service Members between 2000-2019.
-The vast majority of those injuries are thought to be in the mild category.3
+The Defense and Veterans Brain Injury Center estimates that more than 468,000 TBIs occurred among U.S. Service Members between 2000 and 2022.
+The vast majority (over 80%) of those injuries are classified as mild.3

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Immediate symptoms of mTBI include disorientation, headache, blurred vision, dizziness, sleep disturbance, memory, attention, and other cognitive difficulties.
 Typically, symptoms peak immediately following the incident, begin to recede within hours, and are gone within days to weeks.
-However, in approximately 10% cases, symptoms persist past three months.
 Recovery can be complicated by vestibular abnormalities and oculomotor changes, which can each lead to worsening headaches and overall function but are largely treatable once they are diagnosed.
-Even in the face of these issues, eventual return to full activity and function is expected after mTBI.
+Even in the face of these issues, eventual return to full activity and function is expected after mTBI.5

 Specific secondary or associated conditions and complications

-Second Impact Syndrome: Second Impact Syndrome is at once devastating, rare, and preventable.
-It can occur when an individual sustains a second mTBI prior to full recovery from the first.
+Second Impact Syndrome: Second Impact Syndrome can occur when an individual sustains a second mTBI prior to full recovery from the first.
 The second injury seems to overwhelm the brain at a time when the brain is healing and vulnerable.
 Rapid brain swelling, along with characteristic dangerous bleeds, can lead to massive ischemia and even death.
-Individuals should not participate in any risky activities until they have fully recovered from a prior traumatic brain injury.
+Individuals should not participate in any risky activities until they have fully recovered from a prior traumatic brain injury.6

-While there is no universally accepted diagnostic criteria for mTBI, the clinician should establish a plausible mechanism of injury (such as a blast, acceleration-deceleration, or blunt trauma) and subsequent altered mental status (AMS) that developed immediately after the injury (such as loss of consciousness, confusion, and amnesia).4
+Mild TBI is characterized by a plausible mechanism of injury (such as a blast, acceleration-deceleration, or blunt trauma) and subsequent disturbance of consciousness or focal neurological deficit that developed immediately after the injury (such as loss of consciousness, altered level of consciousness, confusion, and amnesia).

-Other relevant items to include in history can include the duration and severity of AMS, associated symptoms (such as headache, dizziness, weakness, dysesthesias, vertigo, nausea, slurred speech, photophobia), any treatment that had been implemented and what the response was, prior head injuries and severity if known, current and prior psychiatric diagnoses, educational attainment, occupational history, sleep history, and psychosocial risk factors (such as substance use).
+Other relevant items to include in history can include the duration and severity of the loss of consciousness, post traumatic amnesia, or alteration of consciousness, associated symptoms (such as headache, dizziness, weakness, dysesthesias, vertigo, nausea, slurred speech, photophobia), any treatment that had been implemented and what the response was, prior head injuries and severity if known, current and prior psychiatric diagnoses, educational attainment, occupational history, sleep history, and psychosocial risk factors (such as substance use).1,4

 - Neurological Exam with a focus on mental status changes, cranial nerves